omundy/dig245-usability-test/README.md

 ## Part V – Code your design

+Once you are satisfied with your design iterations...

+1. [Fork](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.gad119073e1_0_6) this repository and [clone](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.g9930d559e8_0_0) it to the `critical-web-design` folder on your machine.
-1. Once you have a satisfactory design, code your design inside `index.html`.
+1. Use HTML, CSS, and JS to code your design inside `index.html`
 1. Use the Bootstrap framework and a [single page design](https://www.google.com/search?q=single+page+design) (for example [webflow.com](https://webflow.com), [humaaans.com](https://humaaans.com)).
 1. Include results, recommendations, screenshots, and data from above.
 1. Do not use a [Bootstrap template](https://startbootstrap.com/).
 One of the goals of this assignment is for you to create and code a **custom** design.